 The Institute represents approximately 300 climate related researchers across ANU, including academics, visiting fellows / honorary roles and PhD students.
-We have a staff of four including our Director, Knowledge Exchange Specialist, Communications Manager and Administrator.
+We have a staff of five including our Director, Business Manager, Knowledge Exchange Specialist, Communications Manager and Administrator.
 We also have two additional staff members who are undertaking research roles supported by funding external to ANU.

 The strategies we use to help develop climate change solutions are:

 - Develop research aimed at tackling critical climate change issues by initiating and supporting new interdisciplinary approaches.

 - Develop strategies to enhance uptake of our research across government and industry.

 - Provide policy-relevant advice to the Australian, ACT and other governments via briefings, advisory roles, seminars, roundtable discussions and policy submissions.

 - Communicate ANU climate related research via events, media relations and digital communications.

 - Build a collaborative community of climate change researchers and teachers across ANU.

 - Work with academics to develop innovative climate-oriented courses – at undergraduate, postgraduate and professional levels.